Blue carbon: Deep ocean

 The deeper layers of the ocean are greatly unsaturated in CO_{2} and its dissolved forms, carbonic and bicarbonic acid, and their salts.
 At depths greater than 3 km, CO_{2} becomes liquefied and sinks to the seafloor due to it being higher density than the surrounding seawater.
 Mathematical models have shown that CO_{2} stored in deep sea sediments beyond 3 km could provide permanent geological storage even with large geomechanical perturbations.
 Deep ocean storage can present a potential sink for large amounts of anthropogenic CO_{2}.
 Other deep water carbon storage techniques currently being explored include, seaweed farming and algae, ocean fertilization, artificial upwelling, and basalt storage.

 The deep blue carbon terminology has been used in passing as early as 2017.
 The Ocean Frontier Institute has made it a centrepiece of their participation at COP27.
 It is investing significant resources into deep blue carbon research.
 In terms of net-new-carbon sequestration deep blue carbon offers an estimated 10–20 times higher potential than coastal blue carbon to achieve net-zero goals.
 There is still a lack of data in this area along with financial, ecological and environmental concerns.
 Advancements in research and technical capabilities are raising international interest in this kind of storage.

+Macroalgae (seaweed)

+Macroalgae/seaweed forests are strong candidate blue carbon ecosystems due to their high rates of productivity (i.e., carbon production) and extensive coverage of coastal ecosystems worldwide.
+An influential report published in 2016 estimated that macroalgae could sequester 173 TgC per year globally (estimate range 61-268 TgC per year), which is comparable to the rate of carbon sequestration of other coastal vegetated ecosystems.
+However, this estimate comes with a large degree of uncertainty and much more research is needed to understand the true quantity of carbon sequestered by macroalgae, and whether macroalgal carbon sequestration can meaningfully contribute to climate change mitigtion remains unknown.

+Macroalgal-derived carbon can be sequestered via three main mechanisms: first, macroalgal carbon can be exported to and buried in nearby soft sediments, second, macroalgal carbon can be exported to the very deep ocean, or third, macroalgal-produced dissolved organic carbon (DOC) could resist degradation for timescales relevant to climate change mitigation.
+Estimating carbon fluxes across these pathways involves tracing macroalgal-derived carbon as it moves through the ocean, and proving that macroalgal-derived carbon persists in an organic form for hundreds of years.
+Understanding these movement patterns and tracking the ultimate fate of macroalgal carbon is extremely logistically challenging.
+Thus, we currently lack precise estimates of the carbon sequestration capacity of macrolagal forests.

+Similar to other coastal vegetated ecosystems, macroalgal forests (including kelp forests) are under threat worldwide and macroalgal forest cover is declining in many regions due to a myriad of factors including ocean warming, eutrophication, increased sedimentation, epiphytism, and over-grazing by herbivores.
+Furthermore, research suggests that ocean warming will limit the carbon sequestration capacity of macroalgae.